-The following Table 5 depicts the long-term history 1985-2015 of the Town's assessed property tax rates (Town, School and County) and total property valuation (assessed and equalized), including annual percent change.
+The following Table 5 depicts the long-term history 1986-2017 of the Town's assessed property tax rates (Town, School and County) and total property valuation (assessed and equalized), including annual percent change.
 Starting in 1999, the School property tax rate included the total for the local School District tax rate and the State education property tax rate applicable in Chester.
-Revaluations also occurred in 1999 and 2006, and are currently underway in 2016.
-Figure 2 below provides a comparison of the Town's overall property valuation - assessed and equalized and the annual percent change between 1985 and 2015.
+Revaluations also occurred in 1999, 2006, 2011 and 2016.
+Figure 2 below provides a comparison of the Town's overall property valuation - assessed and equalized and the annual percent change between 1986 and 2017.
 This comparison indicates that the Town's assessed and equalized property valuations have been relatively equal since 2010.